maxsargentdev/terraform-provider-gitea/README.md

 Aiming to resolve issues with gitea_team permissions that exist in the current provider.

-Currently I have worked around issues with the existing provider and the setting of team permissions, as well as missing resources for org level secrets.
+Currently, I have worked around issues with the existing provider and the setting of team permissions, as well as missing resources for org level secrets.

 ## .terraformrc